astropy/astroplan/docs/faq/contribute.rst

    interested in contributing, contact us via
-   `GitHub <https://github.com/astropy/astroplan>`_ or the `astropy dev mailing list <https://groups.google.com/forum/#!forum/astropy-dev>`_ to check what's already in progress and what
+   `GitHub <https://github.com/astropy/astroplan>`_ or the `astropy dev mailing list <https://groups.google.com/forum/#!forum/astropy-dev>`_ to check what's already in progress and what still needs to be started.